 Filing your tax return with untied

 untied makes submitting your tax return really easy.
 There's no reason to leave this to the last minute.
 Once you have everything for the previous year tagged, you're pretty much good to go.
 Remember though that you will need your unique tax reference and HMRC login (Gateway) details.
-We can help with your login (see below) but don't leave things too late - the best time to dig these out is now.
+We can help with your login (see below) but don't leave things too late!